 Jacob and I are huge fans of camping, but every once in awhile we hit a point where we can’t sleep on the ground for another night.
 Or we just want to take a shower in a real shower without wearing flip-flops.
 Thanks to Airbnb, we no longer have to make the choice between a hotel or hostel, but can choose a place that actually feels like a home — because it is!

-We’re still relatively new to Airbnb, but the few times we’ve used it we’ve had great experiences.
-In fact, we’ll be using Airbnb exclusively on our upcoming trip to Europe.
+We used Airbnb almost exclusively on our last trip to Europe.
 It’s cheaper, homier, and more convenient than hotels, which, if you ask us, absolutely seals the deal.
-If you’re new to Airbnb, you can use our Airbnb discount and save $45 CAD on your first stay!

 Even though we’ve only stayed at a handful of Airbnbs, we’ve found a few tricks that’ll help you have an amazing experience, no matter where in the world you’re travelling.